jackbulger16/jackbulger16.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Thank you for visiting my website!
-Please explore some of my major projects from my time at school and an intership."
+Please explore some of my major projects from my time at school and an internship."
 feature_row:
   - image_path: /assets/img/Image 8-25-23 at 4.54 PM.jpeg
     alt: "WWE & UFC Merger"